plaited/plaited/docs/plaited/00-introduction.md

 ## Trigger

 Everything in Plaited is based on sending a `BPEvent` from one `bProgram` to another.
-Our `bProgram` agent based approach to design allows for various message passing based architectural patterns.
+Our `bProgram` agent based approach to design allows for various message passing architectural patterns.
 Each `BPEvent` is an object with two keys `type` and `detail`.
 Type is the name of the event and `detail` is optional data we pass with our event.

 ## Threads